Skip to main content

 The hotels of Old City offer comfort and convenient access to Philadelphia’s historic attractions.
 Stay in the historic Penn’s View Hotel built in 1828 or the modernist Hotel Monaco overlooking Independence Hall.
 For more hotels and to book your stay, click the button below.

-Set in the heart of America’s most historic square mileRead More »
+Located in the heart of the nation’s most historic square mileRead More »